-Despite the fact that Romania is not an OECD member, our domestic legislation is in line with the OECD guidelines and recommendation.
+Despite the fact that Romania is not an OECD member, our domestic legislation is in line with the OECD guidelines and recommendations.
 All the above mentioned areas of the taxation are covered.
 Worth mentioning is that the capital gains are not taxed in an unitary matter but are subject to business profits / personal taxation rules, depending on the taxpayer obtaining that capital gain.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

 The taxable profit which is the basis for the corporate income tax is calculated starting from the accounting profit which is adjusted with non-deductible expenses and non-taxable revenues.
-Among non-deductible expenses there are certain types of provisions, interest falling outside the thin capitalization rules limits, expenses with goods and services which cannot be proved as being acquired for the benefit of the business, depreciation of cars exceeding a certain threshold, etc. Non-taxable revenues consist in dividends received from subsidiaries (under certain conditions), recovery of non-deductible expenses, etc.
+Among non-deductible expenses there are certain types of provisions, interest falling outside the interest deductibility rules limits, expenses with goods and services which cannot be proved as being acquired for the benefit of the business, depreciation of cars exceeding a certain threshold, etc. Non-taxable revenues consist in dividends received from subsidiaries (under certain conditions), recovery of non-deductible expenses, etc.

-Broadly in case of Romanian taxpayers having the obligation of keeping the accounting as per the Romanian legislation, the Fiscal Code provides that the tax result is computed as the difference between the incomes and expenses recorded according to the applicable accounting regulations, minus non-taxable income and tax deductions, plus non-deductible expenses.
-In determining the tax result, other elements similar to incomes and expenses are also taken into consideration, according to the methodological norms, as well as the fiscal losses that are recovered of taxable profits earned over the next seven consecutive years.
+Broadly in case of Romanian taxpayers having the obligation of keeping the accounting as per the Romanian legislation, the Fiscal Code provides that the tax result is computed as the difference between the income and expenses recorded according to the applicable accounting regulations, minus non-taxable income and tax deductions, plus non-deductible expenses.
+In determining the tax result, other elements similar to income and expenses are also taken into consideration, according to the methodological norms, as well as the fiscal losses that are recovered of taxable profits earned over the next seven consecutive years.
 The positive tax result is named taxable profit, and the negative tax result is named tax loss.